[Tolen Ren's memory]

 really find that so hard to believe?

-TUVOK: I'm a Vulcan, Mrs. Ren.
+TUVOK: I am a Vulcan, Mrs Ren.
 By nature, we are a dispassionate

 people.
 It is rare to encounter someone as dispassionate as we are.